W. W. Grainger

 W. W. Grainger, Inc. is an American Fortune 500 industrial supply company founded in 1927 in Chicago by William W. (Bill) Grainger.
 He founded the company to provide consumers with access to a consistent supply of motors.
-The company now serves more than three million customers worldwide with offerings such as motors, lighting, material handling, fasteners, plumbing, tools, and safety supplies, along with inventory management services and technical support.
+The company now serves more than 4.5 million customers worldwide with offerings such as motors, lighting, material handling, fasteners, plumbing, tools, and safety supplies, along with inventory management services and technical support.
 Revenue is generally from business-to-business sales rather than retail sales.
-Grainger serves its customers through a network of approximately 598 branches, online channels (such as Grainger.com, KeepStock and eProcurement), and 33 distribution centers.
+Grainger serves its customers through a network of approximately 331 branches, online channels (such as Grainger.com, KeepStock and eProcurement), and 34 distribution facilities.
+Their motto is "for the ones who get it done".

 History

-The company was founded as a supplier for businesses by William Wallace Grainger in 1927 in Chicago, Illinois, and incorporated as W. W. Grainger, Inc. in 1928.
+The company was founded as a supplier for businesses by William Wallace Grainger in 1927 in Chicago, Illinois, and incorporated as W. W. Grainger, Inc., in 1928.
 Sales in the early days were generated primarily through mail order via post cards and a catalog.
 The MotorBook, as the catalog was originally called, was the basis for today's Grainger catalog.
 Grainger headquarters are now located in Lake Forest, Illinois.
 By 1936, Grainger had established 15 branches to improve customer service.
+The company was passed down to David William Grainger, the son of W.W.
+Grainger.
+David Grainger attended Phillips Exeter Academy.

 In 1967, Grainger became a publicly traded company.
 Grainger is a profitable corporation and has increased dividends to its shareholders for forty five consecutive years.
 The company has grown consistently since becoming public and reported US$11.5 billion in annual sales, as of the end of 2019.